dizzcode/readme-markdown-syntax/README.md

 ```

 ##
-### Fenced code blocks
+### 7.12 | Fenced code blocks
-With GFM you can wrap your code with three back quotes to create a code block without the leading spaces. <br>
+In GitHub Flavored Markdown (GFM), you can create code blocks by wrapping your code with three backticks, avoiding the need for leading spaces. <br>
-Add annoptional language identifier and your code will get syntax highlighting.
+You can also add an optional language identifier to enable syntax highlighting for your code.

 ````md
 ```java